 Serbia

 A very small community of Megleno-Romanians also lives in Serbia, more precisely in the village of Gudurica in Vojvodina.
 Originally an ethnic German settlement, the Germans of the village were expelled following the capture of Gudurica by the Yugoslav Partisans.
 The repopulation of the settlement began in September 1945, and Slovenes, Croats, Bosniaks, Serbs, Albanians and Macedonians were sent to colonize Gudurica.
 Among the Macedonians were some with Aromanian and Megleno-Romanian ethnicity.
-Both ethnic groups were not recognized as a separate ones by the Yugoslav government at the time, so they were ignored not only in what is now North Macedonia, but also in Gudurica.
+Neither ethnic group was recognized by the Yugoslav government at the time, so they were ignored not only in what is now North Macedonia, but also in Gudurica.
 These Aromanians and Megleno-Romanians did not have a very strong ethnic identity, so many assimilated quickly.
 Some Megleno-Romanians also settled in other villages in Vojvodina, but only those in Gudurica remain today.
 However, they represent a very small community; as of 2014, only three people spoke Megleno-Romanian in Gudurica.[26]

 Notable figures